 Their moves can be made a little faster on an electric bike.
 While they certainly don’t need the high-speed stunt bikes, their older siblings may be into them.
 They can have fun on small electric bikes.

-Top 5 Electric Bikes For 5 Year Olds
+Our 5 Affordable Electric Bikes For 5 Year Olds

 We have put together a list of five electric bikes suitable for five-year-olds.
 Those bikes include: